-(Mandatory for New Construction and Substantial Rehab/Gut Rehab) (Mandatory for Moderate Rehab for new plumbing fixtures included in work scope)
+(Mandatory for New Construction and Substantial Rehab/Gut Rehab) (Moderate Rehab Optional 5 points maximum for new plumbing fixtures included in work scope)

 REVISE: The REQUIREMENTS to allow two pathways for compliance.

 - 1. Performance Pathway: 20% reduction per criteria

 - 2. Prescriptive Pathway (WaterSense-labeled recommended but not required):

 - a.
 All Toilets = 1.28 gpf or less, including dual-flush toilets and pressure-assist toilets

 - b.
 All Urinals = 0.5 gpf or less

 - c.
 All Showerheads = 2.0 gpm or less

 - d.
 All Kitchen Faucets = 2.0 gpm or less

 - e.
 All Lavatory Faucets = 1.5 gpm or less